MrRichard/codewars-kata/README.md

 Title Case | March 15 2021
 Highest Rank in an Array | March 16 2021
 Tribonacci Sequence | March 17 2021
+Format a string of names | March 20 2021